 - Wrongful Termination: Employers may not fire you out of retaliation for a legal complaint or for protected characteristics (such as race, gender, pregnancy, etc.).

-It is important to note that employers with less than a certain number of employees (depending on the state and law; for example, the Family and Medical Leave Act covers only applies to businesses with 50 or more employees) are not bound by certain employment laws.
+It is important to note that employers with fewer than a certain number of employees are not bound by certain employment laws.
+Depending on the state and law, for example, the Family and Medical Leave Act (FMLA) only applies to businesses with 50 or more employees.
 Also, employees typically have to have worked a certain number of days before obtaining the protection of certain laws.

 Related Practice Areas